-Averted with Godfrey and at least some of his allies, who see their position as a means to help others and more in line with the ideals of Chivalry.
+Averted with Godfrey and at least some of his allies, who see their position as a means to help others and more in line with the ideals of chivalry.

-Bittersweet Ending: Balian returns to his old home with the Queen of Jerusalem as his wife, and managed to keep the people and men under his command from being annihilated by the Saracens, but Richard the Lionheart starts another crusade that is doomed to fail, and as the ending text reminds us, it goes From Bad to Worse.
+Bittersweet Ending: Balian returns to his old home with the former queen of Jerusalem as his wife, and managed to keep the people and men under his command from being annihilated by the Saracens, but Richard the Lionheart starts another crusade that is doomed to fail, and as the ending text reminds us, it goes From Bad to Worse.